 There are also plenty of day trips from Tokyo.
 Nikko is a historic city and the home of the Toshogu Shinto shrine.

-Fuji Five Lakes area – where you might get a glimpse of Japan’s iconic mountain (if the weather is clear!) and sail on a pirate ship across Lake Ashinoko.
+A tour of the Fuji Five Lakes area is a possibility from Tokyo.
+You might get a glimpse of Japan’s iconic mountain (if the weather is clear!) and sail on a pirate ship across Lake Ashinoko.

 A few hours from Tokyo on the bullet train Kansai’s commercial capital is a neon paradise and a fantastic place for foodies.
 Head out to the dotonbori area for a range of amazing restaurants and a vibrant nightlife.